Authenticating to Azure AD in daemon apps with certificates

-- At the prompt ("tenantId:") paste the tenant ID that you previously copied from the Azure portal
+<tenantID> with the tenant ID that you previously copied from the Azure portal.

-When requested, sign-in as a user who has permissions to create applications in the AAD tenant.
+- When requested, sign-in with the username and password of a user who has permissions to create applications in the AAD tenant.

 The script executes and provisions the AAD applications (If you look at the AAD applications in the portal after that the script has run, you'll have two additional applications).
 The script also updates two configuration files in the Visual Studio solution (